huangli712/Flink/docs/src/guide/make.md

 ### F90

 The Fortran compiler.
-Both the parallel and sequential fortran compilers are supported.
-Note that only the Intel fortran compiler was extensively tested.
-And we recommend to use the very latest version of Intel fortran compiler (i.e, Intel Parallel Studio 2019).
+Both the parallel and sequential Fortran compilers are supported.
+Note that only the Intel Fortran compiler was extensively tested.
+And we recommend to use the very latest version of Intel Fortran compiler (i.e, Intel Parallel Studio 2019).

 **Possible options**: